Notes on the Geography of Japan: Nara

 A monument reminiscent of a pagoda finial.

-A line of newish homes, identical, tightly packed, and almost absurd in their ornamental dress.
+A line of newish homes, identical, tightly packed, and almost absurd in their traditional dress.

 More apartments.
 The sign in the foreground is for a bank.
-The shop with the sign under the green one announces American clothing.
+The shop with the sign under the green one advertises American clothing.

 A little grim?